 The content strategist’s tool kit for recording audience discovery and requirements includes user personas or profiles and task analysis.
 Inputs to these deliverables are both quantitative and qualitative and include demographic research, surveys, in-person interviews, site visits, and workplace observations.
 The benefits to a development project of acquiring a good set of user personas are too numerous to name here.
 Quoting UX guru Lene Nielsen suffices:

 “The moment the designers begin to imagine how a possible product is to be used by a persona, ideas will emerge.”

-In the world of content development, a focus on the end user – or website visitor – is often interpreted through the lens of minimalism: task-specific content must be available when and where it is most useful in the user’s journey.
+In the world of content development, a focus on the end user – or website visitor – is often interpreted through the lens of minimalism: task-specific content must be available when and where it is most useful in the user’s journey and be easily findable and accessible by them.
 When the worlds of technical product development and content development intersect, this mandate can mean two things: